 Caudal skeleton of Systomus sarana

+Neural spine (NS)–

-Neural spine (NS) - two neural spine first one (NS1) is wider compare second neural spine and supported one unbranched lepidotrichs.
+The two neural spines first one (NS1) is wider compared second neural spine and supported by one unbranched lepidotrichs.
 The second spine (NS2) is narrow elongated bone which lies provide to attachment two unbranched lepidotrichs.

+Epural (EP)–

-Epural (EP) - it is a single rod shaped bone which lies just above the urostyle.
-It has posteriorly pointed end reaching beyond the posterior margin of rudimentary neural arch (RNA), leaving a wide space in between.
-Epural supported two unbranched lepidotrich (LEP1) Rudimentary neural arch it is an elongated bone with narrow pointed posterior end.
+it is a single rod-shaped bone which lies just above the urostyle.
+It has posteriorly pointed end reaching beyond the posterior margin of the rudimentary neural arch (RNA), leaving a wide space in between.
+Epural supported two unbranched lepidotrich (LEP1) Rudimentary neural arch it is an elongated bone with the narrow pointed posterior end.

 Uroneural (UNU) –

-A pair of small rod like bone lies over the distal end on either side of pleurostyle (Fig1.F)
+A pair of small rods like bones lies over the distal end on either side of the pleurostyle (Fig1.F)

+Parhypural (PHYP)–

-Parhypural (PHYP) - It is a parhyoural is long, broad bone which is attached to the ventral side of pleurostyle.
+It is a parhypural is long, broad bone which is attached to the ventral side of the pleurostyle.
 The Broad distal end of the parhypural supports three branched lepidotrichs (LEP2).
-On the dorsal basal side relatively larger foramen is formed by the between parhypural and HYP I.
+On the dorsal basal side relatively, larger foramen is formed by the between parhypural and HYP I.

+Hypural (HYP)–

-Hypural (HYP) - it is a wide laterally compressed forming broad base of attachment branch of branched lepidotrichs of caudal skeleton.
-There are six hypural (HYP6) among which six is smallest.
+It is a wide, laterally compressed structure forming a broad base of attachment branch of branched lepidotrichs of the caudal skeleton.
+There are six hypural (HYP6) among which six is the smallest.
 Fourth hypural (HYP4) present on the upper lobe and two on the lower lobe.
 First and fourth hypural (HYP1, HYP2) are broad posteriorly followed by 2nd, 3rd, 5th, and 6th.
 First hypural (HYP1) provides attachment of three branched lepidotrichs (LEP2) whereas second hypural (HYP2) two lepidotrichs.
 The 3rd, 4th and 5th, hypural are attaching three branched lepidotrichs on each side.
-Sixth hypural (HYP6) provides to attachement two branched lepidotrichs.
-There is narrow elongated space between 2nd and 3rd hypural which is closed posteriorly.
+Sixth hypural (HYP6) provides to attachment two branched lepidotrichs.
+There is a narrow elongated space between 2nd and 3rd hypural which is closed posteriorly.

+Haemal spine (HS)–

-Haemal spine (HS) - The two haemal spine which is attached 1st and 3rd vertebrates.
-The first haemal (HS2) spine posteriorly wide and supported three unbranched lepidotrich (LEP1) The second haemal spine is narrow elongated bone which supported two unbranched lepidotrichs (LEP1).
+The two haemal spines which is attached 1st and 3rd vertebrates.
+The first haemal (HS2) spine is posteriorly wide and supported three unbranched lepidotrich (LEP1).
+The second haemal spine is narrow, elongated bone that supported two unbranched lepidotrichs (LEP1).

 Vertebral counts and insertion of pterygiophore of dorsal and anal fins in relation to vertebrae.